The best indie movie guide: How to get your film on streaming services

 As audiences across the world swap movie theaters for their living rooms, and choose sites like Netflix, Hulu, Amazon Prime, and YouTube Premium over the traditional networks, it’s clear that the future of content consumption lies in SVOD services.

-The reigning champion in this small-screen fairytale is Netflix, which reached 130 million subscribers across 190 countries this year.
+The reigning champion in this small-screen fairytale is Netflix, which reached over 180 million subscribers across 190 countries this year.

 With such a widespread viewership, it’s no wonder the streaming behemoth is the proverbial wet dream of indie filmmakers out there – Netflix is a TV powerhouse, so it would make sense for emerging content providers to want to get their film to the eyeballs of its millions of subscribers.

-But it’s not just Netflix – Hulu has over 17 million subscribers, and Amazon recently reported, “More new paid members joined Prime in 2017 than any previous year – both worldwide and in the US,” taking its figure up to more than 100 million subscribers.
-Meanwhile, HBO joined Netflix in shattering records with its streaming service HBO Now, surpassing five million US subscribers back in February.
+But it’s not just Netflix – Hulu has over 17 million subscribers, and Amazon recently reported, “More new paid members joined Prime in 2019 than any previous year – both worldwide and in the US,” taking its figure up to more than 100 million subscribers.

 In other words, there are quite literally millions of people across the globe who get their content from SVOD services – so what filmmaker wouldn’t want their work on any one of these sites?
 Of course, this is no simple feat and getting a nod from Netflix et al without laying the groundwork is next to impossible.
 And even if you do land your flick on one of the sites, there are still a number of obstacles to overcome.